Tomin927/02540510-math70076-assessment-2/readme.md

 -   'valence', 'tempo' - bell shaped, normal distributed

-After eliminating the insignificant features and multi-collinearity problems, the results of the linear regression model is as follows:
+After eliminating the insignificant features and multi-collinearity problems, the results of the linear regression model is as follows, and the model is difficult to accurately predict tracks with high popularity.
+This issue may caused by the insufficience of data of popular tracks:

 ```
 lm(formula = popularity ~ duration_m + danceability + energy +